RobertoFalconi/MinimalAPIsTemplate/README.md

 # MinimalAPIsTemplate
-A comprehensive and fully functional ASP.NET Core Minimal APIs template, with lots of ready to go examples, including lots of middlewares, the most famous third-parties packages and OAuth 2.0 Authentication using JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.
+A comprehensive and fully functional ASP.NET Core Minimal APIs (with mediator and CQRS) template, with lots of ready to go examples, including lots of middlewares, the most famous third-parties packages and OAuth 2.0 Authentication using JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.

 ## Examples of services and middlewares in this template:
 - Architecture based on Minimal APIs pattern with endpoints and route builders